Yuyi-hao/text-art/readme.md

 ### Folder and File Naming Convention

 1. Create a folder with the name of your text art.
 This folder will contain all related files.
+The art should only include ascii characters.

 2. The main text art file should be named `art.txt`.